bluebinary/exifdata/README.md

 The `Models` class offers the following methods:

+* `adapt(adapter: Adapter)` – The `adapt()` method provides support for associating the specified `Adapter` class type with the `Models` class to allow the specified adapter to be used to assist in reading and writing image files.

 * `load(filepath: str)` – The `load()` method provides support for loading the specified image file from the `filepath` which must exist and reference an image in a usable image file format.
 If the referenced image file does not exist or cannot be loaded an error is